rydmike/flex_color_picker/README.md

 The **wheel** color picker's `wheelDiameter`, `wheelWidth` and border can be modified.
 The `borderColor` is the same property as the color picker's color items' border, but it has its own enable/disable toggle `wheelHasBorder` (defaults to false).
-The color wheel width must be from 4 to 50 dp, and it defaults to 16 dp.
-The color wheel diameter must be from 100 to max 500 dp, and it defaults to 190 dp.
+The color-wheel width must be from 4 to 50 dp, and it defaults to 16 dp.
+The color-wheel diameter must be from 100 to max 500 dp, and it defaults to 190 dp.

 <img src="https://github.com/rydmike/flex_color_picker/blob/master/resources/FCP-15.png?raw=true" alt="Picker 15"/>